Volume 18 -Number 9

 Dairy Cattle Barn Fly Management:

-*Monitor animals and barn area for house fly, stable fly and other pest management needs including presence of rodents and birds.
+*Monitor animals and barn area for house fly, stable fly and other pest management needs including the presence of rodents and birds.

 *Check facilities for favorable fly breeding conditions: (organic matter + moisture): leaks in watering systems, roof gutters for leaks and potential overspill, drainage,